Japanese fonts (Gothic) that can be used on both CentOS and Windows!

 Some Linux distributions use the Takao font as the default Japanese font.

-This is no surprise, as the Takao font is a derivative of the IPA font.
-Apparently, the Takao font
+This is because the Takao font is a derivative of the IPA font.
+The Takao font

-was created to allow for flexible maintenance of the IPA font, which has a gradual release cycle.
+was created to provide a more flexible way to maintain the IPA font, which has a relatively slow release cycle.

 Incidentally, the name Takao comes from Takao Hayashi, the designer of the TB font, which the IPA font was based on.

-Another bit of trivia: the TB font itself is a paid font, available for purchase in the TypeBank font family TB Gothic
+To add another bit of trivia, the TB font itself is a paid font andthe TypeBank font family TB Gothiccan be purchased as part of

 The installation method is as follows